 Your guidance counselor is not just there to give you grief when you do something wrong, he/she is actually invested in helping you succeed in high school and beyond.
 Do yourself a huge favor and stop by your counselor’s office and ask about local scholarships.
 Most guidance counselors have either a three-ring binder or file on local opportunities, and some of the more savvy ones actually host their own websites and social media forums, too.

 Are you a member of a school or community club/organization?
 Chances are your local chapter or the national office may offer college scholarships.
-Organizations that are either academic or service-based typically provide awards for outstanding members, especially those who have served as an officer or participated in community projects.
-Also, be sure to check with every club, group or organization that you are a member of or have volunteered with over the past year.
+Organizations that are either academic or service-based typically provide awards for outstanding members, especially those who have served as an officer or participated in projects.
+Be sure to check with every organization that you are a member of or have volunteered with over the past year.
 If your parents belong to an alumni, career or other association, have them inquire about possible scholarships, as well.

 Some employers are not great about letting their employees know about available scholarships and tuition reimbursement opportunities.
 You should check with not only your employer (if you work), but also your parents’ and grandparents’ employers, too.
 If any of your family members are retired, ask them to contact their plan’s administrator to see if any scholarship opportunities exist.